 PLEASE READ BEFORE APPLYING

-All applicants must apply by close of day on November 5, 2020 to be considered for this position.
+All applicants must apply online by close of day on January 19, 2021 to be considered for this position.
 All applicants must complete an application online, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.